thompson-mr/thompson-mr.github.io/README.md

 ## Research

-My current research interests are on Bayesian methods and survival models.
+My current research interests are Bayesian methods and survival analysis.
 My graduate thesis is a Bayesian analysis of COMPAS, a statistics algorithm that is used accross the country to assess the risk of a defendant's likehood of recidivism.